abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/console.md

 ### Desktops Page (`/`)

-The default landing page.
-Lists all active user desktop pods in the abcdesktop cluster.
+The default landing page, which lists all active user desktop pods in the abcdesktop cluster.

 **Features:**
 - List all desktops with name, status, pod IP, node, and creation timestamp